 The South Australia Squash Academy website is free, it is not required to create an account or register.

-The FOREHAND OPEN PLANE SLICE DROP
+The BACKHAND OPEN PLANE SLICE DROP

 Furthermore, when slice volleying the ball between waist height and knee height the technique is identical.